 Piedmont UU Church is exceptional in that we have not one, but TWO locations at which to share music.
-Our Salisbury Gathering (located at 1600 Brenner Ave, Salisbury, NC 28144) is held every Sunday in Temple Israel at 12:30 pm.
 This intimate service holds great opportunities for sharing music in a warm and accepting environment.
 We’d love to have you offer a song or two.
 Kaarin will help you with song selection and is available to accompany you on the piano (or you can present your music independently, if so desired).

 Our Music Director